 To save and apply, click Apply.

 The time and date of the next scheduled Live synchronization based on the configured interval for checking is displayed.

-Instead of waiting for the next scheduled resource cycle, this option forces Live to begin immediate synchronization of the subscribed resources in this instance of NetWitness Suite.
+Instead of waiting for the next scheduled resource cycle, this option forces Live to begin immediate synchronization of the subscribed resources in this instance of NetWitness Platform.
 One use for this is to see the immediate impact of a configuration change.
 For example, a new service has been added, or new resources have been toggled for automatic deployment.
 The scheduled synchronization could take place hours later if Live Services is set to synchronize a few times a day.

 RSA Live Connect is a cloud based threat intelligence service.
-This service collects, analyzes, and assesses threat intelligence data such as IP addresses, domains, and files collected from various sources including the RSA NetWitness® Suite and RSA NetWitness® Endpoint customer community.
+This service collects, analyzes, and assesses threat intelligence data such as IP addresses, domains, and files collected from various sources including the RSA NetWitness® Platform and RSA NetWitness® Endpoint customer community.
 RSA Live Connect consists of the following features:

 - Threat Insights

 Threat Insights provides analysts the opportunity to pull threat intelligence data such as IP related information from the Live Connect service to be leveraged by the analysts during investigation.